Chrom125/T2TyDNA/README.md

 ```
 > ⚠️ TeloFinder need to be installed separately following the instructions at [Telofinder Documentation](https://telofinder.readthedocs.io/en/latest/#installation).
 > IMPORTANT: before running ```pip install .``` follow the correction here listed at [issue13](https://github.com/GillesFischerSorbonne/telofinder/issues/13#issuecomment-2124729333)
+> IMPORTANT: If your not instered in telomere length estimates skip this step.
+> IMPORTANT: by default telomere length estimates are disabled, you can activate changing the value of tel_len from F to T.

 ### Annotation Step